-10.7.6.1 The NeDNR and the SPNRD will carry out the studies and the technical analysis as specified in Neb.
-Rev. Stat. § 46-715(5)(d)(iii) to determine whether or not a subsequent ten-year increment is necessary.
+The NeDNR and the TPNRD will carry out the studies and the technical analysis as specified in Neb.
+Rev. Stat. § 46-715(4)(d)(iii) to determine whether or not a subsequent ten-year increment is necessary.
 This will include a process to test the validity of the conclusions and information upon which this IMP is based, as required by Neb.
 Rev. Stat. § 46-715(2)(e).

-10.7.6.2 Within the second ten-year increment, the NeDNR and the SPNRD will continue to refine the estimation methodology used to calculate the difference between the current and fully appropriated levels of development in accordance with Neb.
-Rev. Stat. § 46-715(5)(c).
-The evaluation of fully appropriated levels of development will be supported through the following:
+Within the current ten-year increment, the NeDNR and the TPNRD will continue to refine the estimation methodology used to calculate the difference between the current and fully appropriated levels of development in accordance with Neb.
+Rev. Stat. § 46-715(4)(c).
+Fully appropriated levels of development will be determined through the following process:

-- a.
-Determine the changes in recharge from surface water diversions and the impacts of those changes on streamflow using readily available data. - b.
-Determine the changes in groundwater irrigation, municipal, industrial, domestic, livestock and other uses and the streamflow depletions caused by those changes using readily available data. - c.
-Determine the effects of conservation measures on streamflows. - d.
-Determine the timing and location of the net changes in streamflow. - e.
-Determine when streamflow changes impact existing users, taking into account the effects of cyclical supply (e.g. drought).
+- A. Determine the changes in recharge from surface water diversions and the impacts of those changes on streamflow using readily available data. - B. Determine the changes in groundwater irrigation, municipal, industrial, domestic, livestock and other uses and the streamflow depletions caused by those changes using readily available data. - C. Determine the effects of conservation measures on streamflows. - D. Determine the timing and location of the net changes in streamflow.